zhuhaow/SpechtLite/README.md

 ## Where is the "Full" version?
 <a id="full"></a>

-It's here.
+Here it is.
 [Specht](https://github.com/zhuhaow/Specht).
 It is still free and open source.
 The difference is that Specht takes full advantage of Network Extension.

 **td;lr**